Scheduled Monuments- Full Report

 The following provides a general description of the Scheduled Ancient Monument.

-The monument consists of a leat, an artificial water channel usually leading to a mill.
-The leat supplied the Tintern Upper Wireworks or New Tongs Mill.
-The works was built in about 1803 and was operated as part of the chain of ironworks in the Anghidi Valley, the most important centre in Britain for wire making from the 16th century to the late 19th century.
-The remains associated with the leat include the bastion and pit of a waterwheel believed to have been 6m in diameter, wire drawing mill, annealing furnace, and revetment walls forming terraced working areas.
+The monument consists of a leat, an artificial water channel that supplied the Tintern Upper Wireworks or New Tongs Mill, together with the remains of associated structures.
+Substantial retaining walls required to terrace the site survive along with the bastion and pit of a waterwheel, believed to have been 6m in diameter, the footings of the wire drawing mill and annealing furnace and the terraced working area.
+The works was built in about 1803 and was operated as part of the chain of ironworks in the Angidy Valley, the most important centre in Britain for wire making from the 16th century to the late 19th century.
+The wireworks ceased operation in the early 20th century.

 The scheduled area comprises the remains described and areas around them within which related evidence may be expected to survive.